-Portfolio updates are included with each newsletter, offering signals as to when you should consider selling stocks from your portfolio.
-Stansberry Research advises investors to place 25% trailing stop losses on every pick, while The Motley Fool relies on email alerts for unexpected sell orders.
+Portfolio updates are included with each newsletter, offering signals as to when you should consider selling individual stocks from your portfolio.
+Stansberry Investment Advisory subscribers are advised to place 25% trailing stop losses on every pick.
+Stock Advisors subscribers must rely on email alerts for unexpected sell orders.

 Of course, you can view the current portfolio for either service online at any time.
 The Motley Fool also includes several additional lists, including one of stocks currently in the portfolio that you should consider doubling down on.

 The Motley Fool vs. Stansberry Research: Historical Performance

-Stansberry Research doesn’t publish information about its performance over the years, which makes it difficult to gauge just how well this service has done.
+Stansberry Research doesn’t publish information about its performance over the years, which makes it difficult to gauge just how well its investment strategy has worked.
 The Motley Fool, on the other hand, is upfront about its performance.
 Since 2002, the service has returned 504% compared to 95% for the S&P 500.

 The Motley Fool vs. Stansberry Research: Additional Services

 The Motley Fool and Stansberry Research have a lot to offer beyond just their flagship newsletters.
 The Motley Fool is one of the top market news and analysis websites, with free stories daily analyzing the potential of popular stocks.
 The platform also has alternative stock picking newsletters, including the Rule Breakers newsletter run by David Gardner alone and The Motley Fool Options trading service.

 Stansberry Research offers a variety of different newsletters for investors with different goals.
-For example, there is a newsletter that focuses on non-stock investments, another that focuses on commodities and energy, and another that focuses on emerging stocks in China.
+For example, there is a newsletter that focuses on alternative investments, several that focus on asset classes like commodities and energy, and another that focuses on emerging stocks in China.
 You can also purchase access to three complete portfolio solutions: the Total Portfolio, Income Portfolio, and Capital Portfolio.
 These portfolios draw stock picks from a variety of the newsletters that Stansberry Research publishes.

-The Motley Fool Stock Advisor costs $99 for the first year (discounted from $199/year), while Stansberry’s Investment Advisory costs $199.
+The Motley Fool Stock Advisor costs $99 for the first year (discounted from $199/year), while an annual subscription to Stansberry’s Investment Advisory costs $199.
 Pricing for the platforms’ other newsletters varies, but most of the stock-picking services are relatively affordable.